-DAY ONE: To start off your trip to Singapore on day one you should check out the best places to visit in Singapore in 3 days.
+To start off your trip to Singapore on day one you should check out the best places to visit in Singapore in 3 days.
 Head off to the Botanic Gardens, which are completely free.
 The gardens are a UNESCO World Heritage Site and are 158 years old.
 A part of the gardens is paid entry, the National Orchid Garden but for only $5 I think it’s worth it.
 There are great photo opportunities, the flowers are stunning and you’ll even find orchids made for people who have visited the gardens such as Obama.

 Make your way to Orchard Road, a famous street in Singapore known for its shopping and high-end stores.
 You can walk underground through the malls with air conditioning for a break from the heat.
 There are also lots of food options through the malls.

 Hop on the MRT at Somerset and get off at Marina Bay.
 Here is where you’ll find the most iconic Singapore sightseeing and the most famous activities in Singapore are all here.
 There is more shopping here but you’ll want to step outside and walk around the bay so you can get pictures of the famous Marina Bay Sands hotel and check out other sights such as Merlion Park.
 A Merlion is Singapore’s mascot and is half lion and half fish.
 At the park there is a big 8.5m statue that shoots water out of its mouth.